Common regular expression that can be used in custom fields

 Regular expressions are sequences of characters that are used to match a certain pattern in a String.
-However, in most of the programming languages provide options to handle regular expressions or commonly called RegEx.
+However, most of the programming languages provide options to handle regular expressions or commonly called RegEx or regular expression.
 Besides, it is generally used for finding a part of a string or to validate the input string.

 Commonly used RegEx patterns :